 What doesn’t work?

 That personal touch is barely evident on the website.
 And the site itself is really underwhelming.
-Many items don’t have photos and the marketing copy is not effective.
-One product’s description says it’s popular because of the “tin it’s shipped in, with a pineapple motif.”
-Show me a picture, tell me about the designer, relate a story from a customer about how the beautiful packaging makes a difference.
+The marketing copy has gotten better, but still needs improvement.
+It could benefit from more specific examples.
+For instance instead of simply claiming their tins are “beautiful”, they should relay a story from a customer about how the beautiful packaging makes a difference.
 Otherwise, it’s just marketing fluff.

 Subway’s done an excellent job of positioning itself as a healthy fast food alternative.
 Which is pretty amazing, because the truth is that their menu is loaded with sandwiches and extras full of saturated fat and sodium, with little to offer in terms of whole grains or fruits and veggies.
 Sounds a lot like most fast food places, doesn’t it?